quis0/my-portfolio/sprint-8/README.md

     * Popup for editing user info
     * Popup for viewing images
     * Form validation for all forms
+    * additionally:
       * Escape button close any popup
+      * Focus is set on the first input field for all popups with forms
 ### What's new?
   * Total refactoring using **ES6 Classes**
 ### Project tech stack: